babarot/action-conftest/README.md

 Besides, if you want to post the `conftest test` command result on your pull requests, you need to set the step `Post conftest command result to GitHub comment`.
 The contents of `body` is the message itself.
 You can configure it as Markdown.
 For more details, please see also [b4b4r07/action-github-comment](https://github.com/b4b4r07/action-github-comment).

-To put the comment on GitHub even if the previous `stein` step is failed, you need to set [`always()` condition](https://help.github.com/en/actions/reference/contexts-and-expression-syntax-for-github-actions#job-status-check-functions) like this:
+To put the comment on GitHub even if the previous `conftest` step is failed, you need to set [`always()` condition](https://help.github.com/en/actions/reference/contexts-and-expression-syntax-for-github-actions#job-status-check-functions) like this:

 ```yaml
       if: always() && steps.conftest.outputs.result